Visit our botanic gardens and get inspiration for your own backyard.

 Many coastal trees make great windbreaks and are able to withstand storms.
 They are also typically fast growing, a necessity in moving sand dunes.
 Coastal areas have abundant bird life, especially nectar feeders, and an assortment of these species will help you attract these birds to your garden.

-Choosing a wide variety of local native plants that produce flowers, fruits and seed at various times of the year will encourage many birds to call in for a snack.
-This is a better alternative to feeding birds’ bread or seed, which can lead to ill health, food dependency and unnaturally large populations of specific bird species.
+By choosing a wide variety of local native plants you can provide a culinary delight for mammals, reptiles, birds and insects in your garden.
+Select plants that produce flowers, fruits and seeds at various times of the year to cater for animals with different diets.
+This is a better alternative to feeding wild animals which can lead to ill health and dependency.

 Small remnant patches of rainforest remain in Mount Cotton and Sheldon along the coastline and on the Bay Islands.
 Prior to European settlement there would have been a lot more rainforest, particularly in Wellington Point, Ormiston, Cleveland and Redland Bay.

 Rainforests are the most diverse ecosystems on earth and occur in areas of high moisture, but often poor soils.
 Most of the nutrients are stored in the living plants and leaf litter rather than the soil and this is cycled through rapidly by many fast-acting and effective invertebrates in the leaf litter.
 Most rainforest plants are tall trees that grow quickly to reach the life-giving light at the forest canopy.

 Rainforest trees often have attractive shape and foliage, making them excellent garden specimens.
 In a more open garden they rarely reach the heights they do in the wild as they have no need to shoot straight up for the light.
 This leads to shorter, bushier specimens where the flowers and fruits are more visible.